Jerzy Urban, spokesman for Polish communist govt, dies at 89

 Poland’s offer to New York followed the U.S. government offering to send powdered milk to Poland to replace fresh milk tainted by radiation from the Chernobyl nuclear power plant disaster in Ukraine, which was then part of the Soviet Union.
 The U.S. Senate stipulated that nongovernmental agencies in Poland distribute the powdered milk to make sure it got to the people.

-He made his debut as a journalist in the 1950s, and had a reputation for being provocative even then.
+He made his debut as a journalist in the 1950s, and had a reputation for being so provocative he often had to write under a pseudonym.

 In an 2020 interview with the Polish edition of Newsweek, he described his early commitment to socialism.